 Some Risk Factors for Colorectal Cancer Are:

-Age: Chances of being diagnosed with colorectal cancer increase as a person gets older.
+Age: Chances of being diagnosed with colorectal cancer increase as a person ages.

-Lack of exercise: People who are not active have a higher risk of colorectal cancer.
+Lack of Exercise: People who are not physically active have a higher risk of colorectal cancer.

-Weight: People who are overweight or are obese are at a higher risk of developing colorectal cancer.
+Weight: People who are overweight or obese are at a higher risk of developing colorectal cancer.

 Signs & Symptoms